yassineaboukir/Asnlookup/README.md

 ```

 ```
-$ python asnlookup.py -o <Organization>`
+$ python asnlookup.py -o <Organization>
 ```

 _E.g: python asnlookup -o "Capital One"_

 ## Port Scanning
-The tool exports the list of IP addresses as a text file which you feed to other tools.
-On the other hand, the tool supports Nmap and Masscan port scanning but requires prior installation on your machine.
+The tool supports port scanning using Nmap or Masscan but requires prior installation on your machine.
 How to?

 - For Nmap: